 Chevrolet also makes the engine part of the design.
 It can be seen through the rear hatch, and Chevrolet says it has taken care to optimize the appearance of every bolt, fastener, tube, and wire like you’d see on a motorcycle.

-The Corvette is available with just one engine and one transmission, for now, and it marks the end of the manual transmission in the Corvette.
+The Corvette is available with just one engine and one transmission, for now, and it marks the end of a manual transmission in the Corvette.
 The engine is the LT2 6.2-liter V-8 with a new aluminum block.
 It makes 495 horsepower and 470 pound-feet of torque when ordered with the Z51 package or 490 hp and 465 lb-ft of torque in base form.
 The engine features direct injection, dry sump lubrication (a first for a base Corvette), and cylinder deactivation.

-The combination of more power and traction afforded by the rear-engine design makes the C8 the fastest base Corvette ever.
+The combination of more power and traction afforded by the mid-engine design makes the C8 the fastest base Corvette ever.
 Zero to 60 mph takes 2.9 seconds with the Z51 package, according to Chevrolet, a feat that was previously reserved for the supercharged Z06 and ZR1 models.

 The interior gives drivers a new viewing angle.
 The dash and hood sit lower, which creates better sight lines, and the driver grips a new squared off, small-diameter steering wheel.
 Buyers have a choice of three seat designs, all with leather upholstery, called GT1 (standard), GT2 (sportier), and Competition Sport (track focused).

 The new design robs the Corvette of some of its former hatchback utility.
 Between the front and rear trunks, it has 12.6 cubic feet of cargo space.
 That’s only 2.4 cubic feet less than the C7 Corvette, but the smaller size of the two bins means larger items won’t fit.
 Chevrolet says two sets of golf clubs will fit, but those would have to be some short, Playskool clubs.